wowsel/hls-load-test/README.md

 - Start playback from a random segment.
 - Switch to a new random segment periodically (if enabled).
 - Maintain a fixed buffer size, downloading segments as needed.

+### Resource Efficiency

+The script uses the following optimizations to reduce resource usage:
+- Only downloads a few bytes of each segment using Range requests to verify availability without consuming bandwidth (can be changed with `--download-full-segments=True`)
+- By default, only processes segments that match the specified host URL (can be changed with `--filter-host-segments=False`)
+- Efficiently manages buffer levels without actually streaming the content

 ## Key Components